-For those unfamiliar with the City, for a long time this area was home to the banking industry and is still, for the most part, known as the Financial District – or FiDi.
-In 2001 when the World Trade Center was hit, many of these financial institutions moved to MidTown or New Jersey changing the industry landscape for good.
-Then in 2012, when things were finally on the up and up, hurricane Sandy hit the city and added insult to injury.
+For those unfamiliar, for a long time this area was home to the banking industry and is still.
+It’s for the most part, known as the Financial District – or FiDi.
+When the World Trade Center was hit, many of these financial institutions moved to MidTown or New Jersey.
+This changed the industry landscape for good.
+When things were finally on the up-and-up, Hurricane Sandy hit the City and added insult to injury.
 All of a sudden, the Financial District wasn’t so financial any more.So what’s a city to do?
 Make the financial district a vibrant multi-use neighborhood.
 Enter the Downtown Alliance and LaunchLM, an initiative trying to bring the ever growing number of creatives, developers and tech companies into Lower Manhattan.

 This neighborhood has been waiting for an initiative of this caliber for sometime.
-As someone who at one point worked down here, and now lives here, FiDi has a lot to offer – though I’d agree with the sentiment that it doesn’t quite know who it is.
-So while at a café in MidTown late last week, my business partner and I got to thinking about how we’d handle the branding for the “tip” of the City.
+As someone who at one point worked down here, and now lives here, FiDi has a lot to offer.
+Though I’d agree with the sentiment that it doesn’t quite know who it is.
+So while at a café in MidTown late last week, my business partner and I got to thinking.
+How are we going to handle the branding for the “tip” of the City.

 Branding – This is LoMa